-11.3 THIRD-PARTY VERIFICATION
+11.3 THIRD-PARTY VERIFICATION FORM

-Other information will be verified by third party verification.
-This type of verification includes written documentation with forms sent directly to and received directly by a source, not passed through the hands of the family.
-This verification may also be direct contact with the source, in person or by telephone.
+This type of verification is also known as third-party verification and includes written documentation with forms sent directly to and received directly by a source, not passed through the hands of the family.
 It may also be a report generated by a request from the Housing Department or automatically by another government agency, i.e. the Social Security Administration.

-- 1. To obtain written third-party verification, the Housing Department will send a request form to the source along with a release form signed by the applicant/Resident via first class mail, facsimile or by internet/email.
-Verification forms and reports received will be contained in the applicant/Resident file.
-Oral third-party documentation will include the same information as if the documentation had been written, i.e. name date of contact, amount received, etc. If the source does not respond within 10 calendar days to the initial verification request sent by mail, a phone call will be made to obtain oral verification.
-If the source does not respond to the first phone call, a follow up call will be made within 3 calendar days.
-If there is no response from the source, the applicant will be notified that he/she is responsible for obtaining third-party verification or a third-party reference. - 2.
-When third party verification cannot be obtained, the Housing Department will accept documentation received from the applicant/Resident.
-Hand-carried documentation will be accepted if the Housing Department has been unable to obtain third party verification within 10 calendar days.
-Photocopies of the documents provided by the family will be maintained in the file. - 3.
-When neither third-party verification nor hand-carried verification can be obtained, the Housing Department will accept a notarized statement signed by the head, spouse or co-head.
-Such documents will be maintained in the file.
+- To obtain written third-party verification, the Housing Department will send a request form to the source along with a release form signed by the applicant/Resident via first class mail, facsimile or by internet/email.
+Verification forms and reports received will be contained in the Applicant/Resident file. - 2.
+Photocopies and/or original documents received will be maintained in the Applicant/Resident file. - 3.
+If the source does not respond within ten (10) calendar days to the initial verification request sent by mail, a phone call will be made to obtain oral verification.

+11.4 ORAL THIRD-PARTY VERIFICATION

+1. This verification is obtained by contacting the income/expense source via telephone.
+Housing Department staff should document the tenant file, the date and time of the telephone call, the name of the person contacted and telephone number, along with the confirmed information.

+2. If the source does not respond to the first phone call, a follow-up call will be made within three (3) calendar days.
+If there is not response from the source, the resident or applicant will be notified that he/she is responsible for obtaining third-party verification or a third-party reference.

+11.5 TENANT OR APPLICANT PROVIDED DOCUMENTS

+This type of verification is utilized when no other form of third-party verification is available.
+In these cases, the Housing Department will determine which documents will be deemed acceptable as a source of verification and will document the applicant or tenant file, including the reasons why third-party verification was not available.

-11.4 CONFIDENTIALITY
+11.6 CONFIDENTIALITY